ChrisPenner/ChrisPenner.github.io/site/posts/wc.md

 One last fact about UTF-8 is that every UTF-8 encoded codepoint contains exactly one byte from the set: `0xxxxxxx, 110xxxxx, 1110xxxx, 11110xxx`.
 Continuation bytes ALL start with `10`, so if we count all bytes OTHER than those starting with `10` then we'll count each code-point exactly once, even if we split a codepoint across different chunks!

-All of these facts combined means we can write a per-byte monoid for counting UTF-8 OR ASCII characters all in one!
+All of these facts combined means we can write a per-byte monoid for counting UTF-8 codepoints OR ASCII characters all in one!

+Note that technically Unicode **codepoints** are not the same as "characters", there are many codepoints like diacritics which will "fuse" themselves to be displayed as a single character, but so far as I know `wc` doesn't handle these separately either.

 Actually, our current `Counts` monoid is fine, we'll just need to adapt our `countChar` function: